-Lesotho is known as the Kingdom in the Sky.
-The country was born out of fierce defiance of European colonization.
+Known as the Kingdom in the Sky, this mountainous country was born out of a fierce defiance of European colonization.
 Two-thirds of this rugged country is mountains.
 You can even ski in Lesotho, something we don’t often associate with Africa.
-This rugged landscape allows for plenty of interesting hiking in Lesotho.
+The rugged landscape has plenty to interest an adventurous hiker.

 I’ve always been intrigued by this tiny ‘island’ nation due to its unique location.

 It’s smack dab in the middle of South Africa.
 The two countries’ relationship is similar to a family – bound for life but not always the best of friends.
 I visited for a couple of days last December on an overland tour of South Africa with Intrepid Travel.

 Crossing over to Lesotho from the Durban side of South Africa requires offroading over 2000 meter Gates of Paradise pass.

 This area has a history that includes the Boer War as well as a visit by the Royal family – albeit the King and Queen of England never made it over the pass.
 Although that’s probably a good thing as this warning sign can attest.

 The Lodge in the small village of Malealea, where I stayed, is set in the Makhomalong Valley surrounded by the rugged Maloti Mountains.

 As soon as we entered its gates, I felt happy.
 The original founder, a transplanted Brit, was known for his hospitality.
 He fell in love with this spot while camping and decided to stay.
 Malealea began as a trading post in the early part of the last century and has remained a focal point of the valley since then.
 In fact, it was a trading post until 1986 when it was bought by the couple who turned it into a lodge.

 It’s the kind of place where the generator goes off at 10 pm and everyone convenes at the bar to swap the day’s adventures.